 "That paper, today … is the most frequently downloaded paper from BET Journal," McCullough says.
 "It also is the basis for the American Association of Physician and Surgeons COVID early treatment guide.

 We have evidence that the treatment guide has been downloaded and utilized millions of times.
 And it was part of the early huge kick that we had in ambulatory treatment at home towards the end of December into January, which basically crushed the U.S. curve.

 We were on schedule to have 1.7 to 2.1 million fatalities in the United States, as estimated by the CDC and others.
 We cut it off at about 600,000.
 That still is a tragedy.
 I've testified that 85% of that 600,000 could have been saved if we would have had … the protocols in place from the start.

-While the World Health Organization and national health agencies have all rejected treatments suggested by doctors for lack of large-scale randomised controlled studies, McCullough and other doctors working the frontlines took an empiric approach.
+While the World Health Organization and national health agencies have rejected treatments suggested by doctors for lack of large-scale randomized controlled studies, McCullough and other doctors working the frontlines took an empiric approach.
 They looked for signals of benefit in the literature.

 rumble.com/petermcculloughmd (Personal Website)

 It's important to note that the scientific community relies on evidence-based research to inform medical recommendations and guidelines.
 If you come across information about a treatment or approach that is not widely accepted or that lacks strong scientific evidence, it's a good idea to do your own research and consult with a healthcare professional before making any decisions.